NuggoDEV/CountersPlus/README.md

 		CustomCounter counter = new CustomCounter {
 			SectionName = "testCounter", //Used as an identifier in the Counters+ config file.
 Don't plan on changing this.
 			Name = "Test", //Display name that will appear in the Counters+ settings list.
-			Mod = this, //IPA Plugin.
+			BSIPAMod = this, //BSIPA Plugin.
 Will show up in Credits in the Counters+ settings list.
+			Mod = this, //If you are using IPA, and not BSIPA, you can use this instead.
 			Counter = "testCounterGameObject", //Name of the GameObject that holds your Counter component.
 Used to hook into the Counters+ system.
 		};

-		CustomCounterCreator.CreateCustomCounter(counter);
+		CustomConfigModel defaults = new CustomConfigModel(counter.Name) { //Let's add some defaults to our custom counter.
+			Enabled = true,
+			Position = CountersPlus.Config.ICounterPositions.AboveCombo,
+			Index = 1,
+		}

+		CustomCounterCreator.Create(counter, defaults); //Adds the counter to the system with the defaults we made.
 	}

 }